xiongquan1230/IETF118-Sidemeeting/Minutes.md

 2, Ask suggestions from related WGs (e.g. DetNet, Teas, Cats and so on) and more reviews and feedbacks for the existing drafts.

+3，Plan another side meeting or Hackathon to make clarification and validation if it is neccesary.

-3,Welcome people who are interested in QoS and TE to join and collaborate with us.Thanks!
+4,Welcome people who are interested in QoS and TE to join and collaborate with us.Thanks!

 ***Drafts links for your reference***